nsweeting/heroku-logplex/README.md

 Heroku-Logplex
 ========

 Heroku-Logplex lets you monitor your heroku dynos and databases using its log drain service.
+It takes these results and reports them in a very simple status page.

 It does this through a very thin setup of rack + redis.